wavesplatform/docs.wavesplatform/docs/en/ride/v5/data-types/tuple.md

 # Tuple

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/data-types/tuple)

 Tuple is an ordered collection of elements.
 Elements can be of any type.
 The tuple can contain from 2 to 22 elements.

 For weight restrictions, see the [Data Weight](/en/ride/limits/weight) article.